wispproject/wallet/README.md

 # Building

 **Note:** Please don't try to install third-party libraries on your Linux system manually.
 You should always use the package manager if possible.
-The following instructions will show you how to build Spectrecoin on your Linux system using packages from your package manager.
+The following instructions will show you how to build Wisp on your Linux system using packages from your package manager.

 ## Dependencies